pratap-c1/specs-tpa/TPA-API-specs.md

 1. `deviceOs` : can be one of the following enums `ANDROID` or `WINDOWS`
 2. `tpappVersion` : version of the app that is being updated
+3. `1fc27e02805368bff99ae27ce62cca21` : MD5 checksum of the zip file
+4. `deviceIds` : CMS app device IDs on which the build should be updated
-3. `updateType` : one of the following values:
+5. `updateType` : one of the following values:
     1. `DELETE_AND_UPDATE` : this will trigger following action: delete all the files in the pre-defined folder and the move the new contents of the zip file to that folder
     2. `ONLY_UPDATE` : this will trigger following action:
         1. If files are present both zip and in the pre-defined folder, then files in pre-defined folder will be replaced by zip files